-Best Prediction Market Apps: How to Trade on Sports, Politics & Culture
+10 Best Prediction Market Apps: How to Legally Trade on Sports & Culture

 Prediction market apps are all the rage these days, with seemingly everyone and their mother hopping on the trend.
-These CFTC-regulated platforms offer an alternative to traditional sportsbooks, as they allow you to trade yes/no contracts on everything from the presidential election to Sunday NFL games.
+These CFTC-regulated platforms offer a legal alternative to traditional sportsbooks, as they allow you to trade yes/no contracts on everything from NFL games to the presidential election.

 RotoGrinders is taking a look at the best prediction market apps so you can start trading today.
 See how big names like Kalshi and Polymarket stack up against other contenders entering the market.